-- Standard No. 1 Site designs shall minimize the generation of stormwater and maximize pervious areas for stormwater treatment. - Standard No. 2 Stormwater runoff generated from development and discharged directly into a jurisdictional wetland or waters of the State of Maryland shall be adequately treated. - Standard No. 3 Annual groundwater recharge rates shall be maintained by promoting infiltration through the use of structural and non-structural methods.
-At a minimum, the annual recharge from post development site conditions shall mimic the annual recharge from pre development site conditions. - Standard No. 4 Water quality management shall be provided through the use of ennvironmental site design practices. - Structural BMPs used for new development shall be designed to remove 80% of the average annual post development total suspended solids load (TSS) and 40% of the average annual post development total phosphorous load (TP).
-It is presumed that a BMP complies with this performance standard if it is: - \blacktriangleright sized to capture the prescribed water quality volume (WQ_v), - designed according to the specific performance criteria outlined in this manual, - constructed properly, and - maintained regularly.
+Standard No. 1 Site designs shall minimize the generation of stormwater and maximize pervious areas for stormwater treatment.
+Standard No. 2 Stormwater runoff generated from development and discharged directly into a jurisdictional wetland or waters of the State of Maryland shall be adequately treated.
+Standard No. 3 Annual groundwater recharge rates shall be maintained by promoting infiltration through the use of structural and non-structural methods.
+At a minimum, the annual recharge from post development site conditions shall mimic the annual recharge from pre development site conditions.
+Standard No. 4 Water quality management shall be provided through the use of structural and/or non-structural practices.
+Standard No. 5 Structural BMPs used for new development shall be designed to remove 80% of the average annual post development total suspended solids load (TSS) and 40% of the average annual post development total phosphorous load (TP).
+It is presumed that a BMP complies with this performance standard if it is: sized to capture the prescribed water quality volume (WQv), designed according to the specific performance criteria outlined in this manual,

-Control of the two-year and ten-year frequency storm events is required if the local authority determines that additional stormwater management is necessary because historical flooding problems exist and downstream floodplain development and conveyance system design cannot be controlled.
-In addition, safe conveyance of the 100-year storm event through stormwater management practices shall be provided.

-To protect stream channels from degradation, the channel protection storage volume (Cp_v) shall be based on the runoff from the one-year frequency storm event.
-Environmental site design practices shall be used to the maximum extent practicable to address Cp_v .
-Any remaining Cpv requirements shall be addressed using stormwater practices described in Chapter 3.

-Stormwater discharges to critical areas with sensitive resources [e.g., cold water fisheries, shellfish beds, swimming beaches, recharge areas, water supply reservoirs, Chesapeake and Atlantic Coastal Bays Critical Area (see Appendix D.4)] may be subject to additional performance criteria or may need to utilize or restrict certain BMPs.

-All stormwater management practices shall have an enforceable operation and maintenance agreement to ensure the system functions as designed.

-Every BMP shall have an acceptable form of water quality pretreatment.

-Redevelopment, defined as any construction, alteration or improvement on sites where existing land use is commercial, industrial, institutional or multifamily residential and site impervious area exceeds 40%, is governed by special stormwater sizing criteria depending on the amount of increase or decrease in impervious area created by the redevelopment.

-Certain industrial sites are required to prepare and implement a stormwater pollution prevention plan and file a notice of intent (NOI) under the provisions of Maryland's Stormwater Industrial National Pollutant Discharge Elimination System (NPDES) general permit (a list of industrial categories subject to the pollution prevention requirement can be found in Appendix D.6).
+- constructed properly, and - maintained regularly.

+- Standard No. 6 On the Eastern Shore (see Figure 2.4), the post development peak discharge rate shall not exceed the pre development peak discharge rate for the twoyear frequency storm event.
+On the Western Shore, local authorities may require that the post development ten-year peak discharge not exceed the pre development peak discharge if the channel protection storage volume $(Cp_v)$ is provided (see Standard No. 7).
+In addition, safe conveyance of the 100-year storm event through stormwater management practices shall be provided. - Standard No. 7 To protect stream channels from degradation, $Cp_v$ shall be provided by 12 to 24 hours of extended detention storage for the one-year storm event. $Cp_v$ shall not be provided on the Eastern Shore unless the appropriate approval authority deems it is necessary on a case by case basis. - Standard No. 8 Stormwater discharges to critical areas with sensitive resources [e.g., cold water fisheries, shellfish beds, swimming beaches, recharge areas, water supply reservoirs, Chesapeake Bay Critical Area (see Appendix D.4)] may be subject to additional performance criteria or may need to utilize or restrict certain BMPs. - Standard No. 9 All BMPs shall have an enforceable operation and maintenance agreement to ensure the system functions as designed. - Standard No. 10 Every BMP shall have an acceptable form of water quality pretreatment. - Standard No. 11 Redevelopment, defined as any construction, alteration or improvement exceeding five thousand square feet of land disturbance on sites where existing land use is commercial, industrial, institutional or multi-family residential, is governed by special stormwater sizing criteria depending on the amount of increase or decrease in impervious area created by the redevelopment. - Standard No. 12 Certain industrial sites are required to prepare and implement a stormwater pollution prevention plan and file a notice of intent (NOI) under the provisions of Maryland's Stormwater Industrial National Pollutant Discharge Elimination System (NPDES) general permit (a list of industrial categories subject to the pollution prevention requirement can be found in Appendix D.6).
 The requirements for preparing and implementing a stormwater pollution prevention plan are described in the general discharge permit available from MDE and guidance can be found in the United States Environmental Protection Agency's (EPA) document entitled, "Storm Water Management for Industrial Activities, Developing Pollution Prevention Plans and Best Management Practices" (1992).
 The stormwater pollution prevention plan requirement applies to both existing and new industrial sites.